 Do common ownership incentives affect economic outcomes and welfare?
-In the context of pricing, our profit weight measures κ{fg} relate to other measures of common ownership such as the MHHI-Delta or ΔPPI measures of O'Brien and Salop (2000), that have been used to understand effects on consumer welfare.
-We provide a (not original) derivation of each in Appendix A.1 for reference.
+In the context of pricing, our profit weights κ{fg} relate to other measures of common ownership that have been used in the literature, in particular the Modified Herfindal-Hirschman Index and the Pricing Pressure Index, which have been used to understand effects on consumer welfare.
+We briefly review this here, and also provide a detailed (not original) derivation of each in Appendix A.1 for reference.